AlexKratky/vue-camera-lib/README.md

 const app = createApp(App)

-// here can be router setup, other plugin
+// here can be router setup, other plugins

 // add this:
 app.use(VueCameraLib)